 If you’re in the habit of taking the covers off the chickens’ run when it’s sunny, it might be a good idea to stop doing this in winter.
 Clear covers in particular will create a lovely sunroom feeling on the run when the sun is out, and your girls will love having a warmer spot to retreat to.
 Covers will also stop cold winds, so we would suggest keeping them on permanently in winter.

-Now is the time to act!
-Get your chickens’ coop ready for the colder months before the freezing temperatures hit, and you will be able to rest easy knowing that your girls are warm and healthy throughout winter.
+Get your chickens’ coop ready for the colder months and you will be able to rest easy knowing that your girls are warm and healthy throughout winter.

-Take a look at some of our top tips for getting your chicken coop winter-ready…
+Take a look at some of our top tips for getting your chicken coop winter-ready.

 Move your coop closer to the house

-This is a simple step for making it easier for you to look after your girls and give them their daily health checks, which are even more important in the colder months.
+Moving your chicken coop closer to the house is a simple step for making it easier for you to look after your girls and give them their daily health checks, which are even more important in the colder months.
 Choose a lightweight coop with wheels, like the Eglu, to make it even easier to move it around your garden.

-Upgrade your wooden coop to an Eglu
+Upgrade your wooden coop to a plastic coop

-The main benefit to an Eglu Cube Chicken Coop for chicken keepers in winter is the twin wall insulation found in the design of the plastic house.
+Upgrading your wooden chicken coop to a plastic coop has many benefits.
+The main benefit to a plastic Eglu Cube Chicken Coop for chicken keepers in winter is the twin wall insulation found in the design of the plastic house.
 This works in a similar way to double glazing, by creating a barrier between the cold air outside the coop, and the air in side.
 The air between the two walls conducts poorly, which means inside the house stays at a consistent and warm temperature throughout winter, whatever the weather is doing outside.
 Chickens are very efficient at keeping themselves warm, all you will need to do is make sure the coop door is shut at night time.

-…and to make sure your chicken coop’s door is always shut at dusk, even if you are not yet home, the Automatic Chicken Coop Door is a convenient solution for the Eglu Cube or wooden chicken coops.
+Installing an Automatic Chicken Coop Door is a convenient solution for a plastic or wooden chicken coops.
 You can set the Autodoor to close at a specific time or light percentage to suit when all your girls have gone up to bed and the sun has set.
 The Autodoor runs off batteries and has been tested to work down to -10 degrees Celcius so there is no worry, however cold it gets outside!

 The other benefit to the Autodoor is that it will open again at dawn so you can head off to work early before the sun rises and your girls need to be let out, or you can stay in bed for even longer at the weekends without going out in the freezing cold to let your chickens out of their coop!